BenGothard/Toolz/README.md

    The script prints links to relevant repositories.

 Set the `GITHUB_TOKEN` environment variable to use an API token (optional but recommended to avoid rate limits).

+## Troubleshooting
+If changes to the backend appear on GitHub but the published site still shows an old version, your browser may be caching the files.
+The `index.html` page disables caching, but some browsers may still require a hard refresh.
+Try reloading with `Ctrl+Shift+R` (or `Cmd+Shift+R` on macOS) to force the latest UI.